stackinabox/stackinabox.io/README.md

 ```

 ### Connect the Blueprint Designer to AWS
-Open your browser to the ["OPDK web terminal"](http://192.168.27.100:4200/), login, and execute `~/aws-setup.sh`.
+Open your browser to the [OPDK web terminal](http://192.168.27.100:4200/), login, and execute `~/aws-setup.sh`.
 Then follow the instructions at the end of the script execution.